Pros / Its 92 dB motor is the second quietest we tested.

 The Vacmaster VJ507 is an inexpensive shop vacuum with a lightweight design and onboard storage.
 Its 3-horsepower motor is about average and performed decently in our tests.
 Despite the lack of a noise diffuser, it is comparatively quiet.
 At 92 dB, it had the second-lowest volume of the shop vacuums we reviewed.

 We tested this vacuum in house with a mix of six screws and 2 ounces of mulch.
 It was able to pick up all of the screws in one pass, but it left behind bigger pieces of debris.
 It only vacuumed 65 percent of the mulch in our trial run.
 The hose has a diameter of 1.25 inches, which isn't wide enough to pick up large pieces.
 For its wet-dry vacuum capabilities, we switched to a foam sleeve filter and sucked up 2 gallons of water.
 The motor was able to clean the entire mess in a little over nine seconds.
 That means you'll fill up the entire tank in less than 30 seconds.
+If you need a machine with a bigger tank, take a look at the Vacmaster VBV1210.

 The vacuum is easy to move around and has a 6-foot hose, which is relatively long for its small 5-gallon tank.
 It lacks customizable tools, however.
 It comes with three extension wands, but only one floor nozzle.
 You can use the shop vac as a blower, but it doesn't have a blower nozzle you can work with.
 It's portable, but it isn't the best vacuum for cleaning out a car.
 The tighter spots in a car need a crevice tool or concentration nozzle.
 The Vacmaster doesn't come standard with either.
 The manufacturer offers these tools online, but they are sold separately.